mdazfar2/AizzOps/README.md

 <a name="Welcome to AizzOps"></a>

 # Welcome to AizzOps 👋
-Welcome to AizzOps, my personal portfolio website showcasing my journey and projects in DevOps.
-Here you'll find detailed information about my skills, experiences, and the various projects I've worked on.
-Feel free to explore and connect with me!
+Welcome to AizzOps!
+Azfar's personal portfolio website showcases his journey and projects in DevOps.
+Here, you'll find detailed information about his skills, experiences, and the various projects he's worked on.
+Feel free to explore and connect with him!

 <a name="demo"></a>
 ## 👩‍💻 Live demo